Aditya-567/RAM-API-rate-limiter/README.md

       And paste those scripts
    * Create tthe 2 lambda functions (for these you do not require zip file)
       * Do add the ARN of the 4 lambda functions to this
+   * Now Create 2 API gateway REST API (one for controller and one for compare and use those endpoint for the compare)
 6. Start the frontend:

    After deploying the backend, you can start the frontend development server:
    ```
    npm run dev
    ```

 ## Lambda role policies required